sudarshanng7/Mon_reader/README.md

 5. Open your web browser and visit `http://localhost:5000`
 6. Additionally, a Dockerfile has been added to create a containerized version of the webapp.
 Build the image using `docker build -f Dockerfile -t imagename`
 7. Deploy the application using `docker run -p 5000:5000 imagename`
+8. Open your web browser and visit `http://localhost:5000`

 #### Screenshots